-Over the last ten years, Amazon has become one of the most successful companies in the world.
-Amazon has dipped its toes into a wide variety of products and services, from e-commerce to technology.
+Over the last ten years, Amazon has become one of the most successful companies globally, partly due to its streaming service.

 Amazon and IMDb host a growing collection of popular content.
 A recent Lionsgate deal added Mad Men to the platform.
 Other notable TV series include Chicago Fire, Desperate Housewives, Friday Night Lights, Lost, Malcolm in the Middle, and Schitt’s Creek.

-Why Am I Seeing Ads on Amazon Prime Video?
+Why Am I Seeing Commercials on Amazon Prime Video?

-However, all three Amazon video services get hit with ads, depending on what you’re watching.
+However, all three Amazon video services see advertising, depending on what you’re watching.

-The OTT (over-the-top) and online video ads appear on Amazon and any affiliated sites, and devices.
+The OTT (over-the-top) and online video ads appear on Amazon and affiliated sites and devices.
 That includes Amazon Prime, IMDb, and the new Fire TV interface.

-IMDb TV lets you know up front that you’re going to see ads.
+IMDb TV lets you know upfront on their streaming service that you’re going to see ads.
 But why are there commercials on Amazon Prime?

-IMDb TV has over 55 million viewers.
-However, there are more than 200 million active users on Amazon Prime Video.
-All of those users have access to iMDB TV as well.
-Since Amazon Prime Video integrates IMDb TV content into the same interface, the ads also appear as well.
+IMDb TV has over 55 million viewers and an additional 200 million active users on Amazon Prime Video.
+All of those users have access to IMDb TV as well.
+Since Amazon integrates IMDb TV\Freevee content into their Amazon Prime Video interface, ads appear on both platforms.

 Additionally, banner ads or OTT are typical.
 Although, banner ads are often quickly dismissed with a click.